-Looking south towards sea stack at Ryhope Dene (Asset Ref.
+Recent Slumping along Halliwell Banks (Asset Ref.
 No. 121AB901B0804C02)

 Access steps at Ryhope Village Dene in fair condition, although locally undercut.
 (Asset Ref.
 No. 121AB901B0804C02)

 In the vicinity of a large rock stack along Pincushion Rocks, there have been further larger falls and slumps in the till section which connects the stack to the main cliff.
 There is evidence of water seepage and the precipitous overhang looks ready to fall.
 There are many further localised slumps in the cliffs all around the Pincushion Rocks headland.